krischerven/stradina/README.md

 # Stradina

-An interactive Clojure program about walking.
+An interactive research program about walking and urban form.

 ## Usage